 This specialty Philips Dusk To Dawn LED bulb incorporates a light sensor (that red dot) which allows the bulb to automatically turn itself on as the sun sets and then off when the sun rises.
 We put these in our front porch lights, meaning we no longer need to flip them on and off each day.
 It’s an extra little convenience that we’ve really appreciated and I’m only bummed I haven’t found a candelabra-equivalent yet for some other outdoor fixtures.

 This is one area where I make an exception to my soft white rule.
 In work spaces or storage spaces like closets, garages, attics, or sheds, we’re not after that cozy “warm glow” of a soft white bulb – we need a bright, crisp light to find what we’re looking for!
 Our garage used to have two bare, incandescent bulbs struggling to illuminate the space.
-We swapped in two of these LED Flushmount Replacement fixtures that screw into a plain ol’ light bulb socket, making it look a bit more finished AND giving off a brighter cast.
+We swapped in two of these LED Flushmount Replacement fixtures that screw into a plain ol’ light bulb socket, making it look a bit more finished AND giving off a brighter cast (here’s a similar version that Amazon Prime-able).
 Suddenly things that were barely seen before are a lot easier to clearly find/see/use (which is a good thing when it comes to saws).
 They also sell a version with a pull-chain, in case you need that option too.

-Lastly, for anyone else who’s incorporating smart home technology into our house, I’ve found these Philips Hue White bulbs to be an affordable way to go.
+Lastly, for anyone else who’s incorporating smart home technology into our house, I’ve found these Philips Hue White bulbs to be an affordable way to go (I’ve also more recently tried these TP-Link Smart Bulbs, which don’t require an additional hub).
 They offer the same basic benefit of other smart bulbs: you can control them with your phone or your smart home speaker like an Amazon Echo or a Google Home.
 We even set up special routines so when we say “Alexa, Goodnight” downstairs as we walk out of the living room, our living room lights turn off and our bedside table lamps turn on upstairs to light the way as we walk in.
 I know, I’ve gone full nerd (and I couldn’t be happier).
 But unlike the pricier Hue Color Ambiance ($50), which can change to any color in the color spectrum, or the Hue White Ambiance ($29), which can change to any color temperature, these basic Hue White bulbs only produce my favorite 2700K, soft white light… and are downright cheap by comparison ($15).

 I got a starter kit for Christmas that included two bulbs along with the required hub, so Sherry and I put them in our bedside lamps.
 Our favorite gimmick is to say things like “Alexa, turn John’s bedroom light to 22%” and it dims to exactly 22% of its total brightness.
 You can see the dimming in action in the Instagram below.
 They’re certainly more fun than they are necessary, but I thought I’d include them in this list just in case anyone else wants to get in on that smart light life.